kiartaariq-blog/kiartaariq-blog.github.io/content/blog/2. Quantlib Bootstrapping/quantlib_bootstrapping.md

 ## Quantlib
 <p style ="text-align: justify">
 We initiate with setting the desired date and importing the required packages.
-The date is set with reference to the top right corner of Figure 3.
-Note, this is a very important step of the bootstrapping procedure as it will ensure us that the maturity dates of the curve will be correct:
+The date of which the bootstrap procedure begins is set with reference to the top right corner of Figure 2.
+In this case it corresponds to the settlement date which often is T + 2 of the initial date.
+Note, this is a very important step (also will deviate across platforms) of the bootstrapping procedure as it will ensure us that the maturity dates of the curve will be correct:
 </p>

 ```python